If you’re looking for a new job, you may have realised the dangers associated with getting too comfortable in your current role.

 4. Your responsibilities

 Are you being asked to do too much and look after too many people or too big a budget for little recompense?

 Are you being tasked with overseeing the thing or people you aspire to?

-Even if the responsibilities on offer are very well recompensed, don’t fall into the trap of trying to earn too much.
+Even if the responsibilities are very well compensated, don’t fall into the trap of trying to earn too much.

 If you’ve found a dream job but it is a two hour commute each way, give serious consideration to the impact the travel time will have on your life.

-However, do you want to live in such close proximity to your working life?
+However, do you want to live in such proximity to your working life?

 6. It is really what you want to do?

 No business is perfect, and if you’re chasing a different job because you’re unhappy, you need to make sure you catch the right one.

 If you think you’ve found a new job that fits the bill, put it to the test by applying for a job which is markedly different.

-We can turn to Steve Jobs again here, who quite rightly pointed out that, if you can’t look yourself in the mirror each morning and say that you’d want to do what you’re about to do if it was your last day on earth, you need to change something.
-Find what you love.
+We can turn to Steve Jobs again here, who rightly pointed out that, if you can’t look yourself in the mirror each morning and say that you’d want to do what you’re about to do if it was your last day on earth, you need to change something.

 7. Is the company reputable?

 It has therefore never been easier to suss out the perceived reputation of the company you are hoping to work for.

 The right job is out there, but before taking on what you think to be the perfect new career, you must ask yourself some pretty direct questions.